flancer64/spa-remote-console/README.md

 ```

 If you are working in a group, all developers will be able to see the same logs through the WebUI.

+### Log Modes

+There are two spaces for collecting logs:

+* `http://xxx.xxx.xxx.xxx:8080/log/[channel]`: Any text message without a timestamp.
+The server adds the timestamp.
+* `http://xxx.xxx.xxx.xxx:8080/timed/[channel]`: The log record should start with a timestamp 'mm/dd hh:mm:ss.mmm' to be
+  ordered on the front end.

 ## Web UI